 DESTINATION & RESEARCH

 I think this all starts with being excited by the adventure.
-You want to feel the wind in your hair, experience a different culture, get back to nature, get to a museum or a famous sight by bicycle, ride lots of miles for the hell of it etc.
+You want to feel the wind in your hair, experience a different culture, get back to nature, get to a museum or a famous sight by bicycle or ride lots of miles for the hell of it.

-I’ve simply cycled through lovely countryside between an airport that I flew into and one I’m flew out of.
-However on one trip I went across the Channel and cycled to Verdun to visit WW1 battlefields and a museum.
-I then headed to near Limoges to visit a town that has been preserved as a monument after Nazi atrocities before heading south to Portugal.
+I’ve simply cycled through lovely countryside between an airport that I flew into and one I’ve flown out of.
+However on one trip I went across the Channel and cycled to Verdun, NW France to visit World War 1 battlefields and a museum.
+I then headed to near Limoges to visit a town that has been preserved as a monument after World War 2 Nazi atrocities before heading south to Portugal.
 On one trip I cycled to American cities with a musical heritage – Nashville, Muscle Shoals, Memphis, the Mississippi Delta and New Orleans.
 Other trips have included car museums and seeing the Tour de France.
-Use your imagination, if you’re cycling for several weeks then having something to excite you along the way is fabulous.
+Use your imagination, if you’re cycling for several weeks then having something to excite you along the way is fabulous and makes you tolerate the rain, hills and other deprivations.

 Before you consider some of the negatives then get excited by what you might see and experience.
 All the negative challenges I find are usually exaggerated.